This module will cover:

 - Is responsible for the security and integrity of Australia's borders.

 - Has responsibility to detect and deter unlawful movement of goods and people across Australia's borders.

-- Is responsible for compliance and enforcement of Australia's controls on physical exports.
+- Is responsible for compliance and enforcement of Australia's controls on the export of goods.

-For more information go to the Department of Immigration and Border Protection website at: www.border.gov.au
+For more information go to the Australian Border Force website at: www.abf.gov.au

 Department of Foreign Affairs and Trade